keras-team/autokeras/CONTRIBUTING.md

 to ensure your merge request meet our requirements.

 #### Write Documentation
-The documentation of Auto-Keras is either directly writen into the Markdown files in [mkdocs directory](https://github.com/jhfjhfj1/autokeras/tree/master/mkdocs/docs), or automatically extracted from the docstrings by executing the [autogen.py](https://github.com/jhfjhfj1/autokeras/blob/master/mkdocs/autogen.py).
+The documentation of Auto-Keras is either directly written into the Markdown files in [mkdocs directory](https://github.com/jhfjhfj1/autokeras/tree/master/mkdocs/docs), or automatically extracted from the docstrings by executing the [autogen.py](https://github.com/jhfjhfj1/autokeras/blob/master/mkdocs/autogen.py).
 In the first situation, you only need to change the markdown file.